- Medigap helps to pay for some of the healthcare costs that aren’t covered by original Medicare.

 Below, we’ll explore more about the costs of Medigap plans in 2021.

 Medigap is supplemental insurance that you can buy to help pay for things that aren’t covered by Medicare Part A and Medicare Part B. Some examples of the costs that may be covered by Medigap include:

 - coinsurance or copays for parts A and B

 - healthcare costs during foreign travel

 The specific things that are covered depend on the Medigap plan that you purchase.
-There are 10 different types of Medigap plans, which are each designated with a letter: A, B, C, D, F, G, K, L, M, and N. Each plan has different levels of coverage.
+There are 10 different types of Medigap plans, which are each designated with a letter: A, B, C, D, F, G, K, L, M, and N. Each plan has a different level of coverage.

-Private companies sell Medigap policies.
+Private insurance companies sell Medigap policies.
 Each plan is standardized, meaning that it has to provide the same basic level of coverage.
-For example, a Plan G policy covers the same basic set of benefits regardless of its cost or the company that’s selling it.
+For example, a Plan G policy covers the same basic set of benefits, regardless of its cost or the company that’s selling it.

 Medigap policies are also guaranteed renewable as long as you pay your monthly premiums.
-This means that the insurance company you purchased your plan from cannot cancel your plan, even if you have health problems.
+This means that the insurance company you purchased your plan from cannot cancel your plan, even if you have new or worsening health conditions.

-So what are the actual costs associated with Medigap?
+So what are the actual costs associated with Medigap plans?
 Let’s examine the potential costs in more detail.

 Each Medigap policy has a monthly premium.
 The exact amount can vary by individual policy.
 Insurance companies can set monthly premiums for their policies in three different ways: